 Characteristic 2 – I´m dreaming of a better world

 Blurred gender, you can be anything and belong to any gender you like.
 Like the Swedish model Erika Linder who is modelling as male and female, Miley Cyrus which wear a lot ”male” clothes, as well as gender in fashion is disappearing.
 The brand Selfridges released the fashion line A-gender for any gender or person.

 In these time the Barbie doll is not doing well.
 Now Barbie is trying to empower a new doll in collaboration with Marvel to give her superpowers.
-GoldieBlox creates awesome toys, games and entertainment for girls, designed to develop early interest in engineering and confidence in problem-solving, it´s brain on engineering.
+GoldieBlox creates awesome toys, games like Roulette Games and entertainment for girls, designed to develop early interest in engineering and confidence in problem-solving, it´s brain on engineering.
 STEM – science, technology, engineering and math, #likeagirl, female empowerment.

 - Enoughism – GenZ had enough and new movements comes to life: Redemption bar only with organic food and non alcoholic drinks, SOBER (alcohol free night club in Stockholm), Meat Free Mondays, No Poo For You (no shampoo for 30 days),